scipy-lectures/scientific-python-lectures/intro/language/oop.rst

 with different classes corresponding to different objects we encounter (an Experiment class, an Image class, a Flow class, etc.), with their own methods and attributes.
-Then we can use inheritance to consider variations around a base class and **re-use** code.
+Then we can use inheritance to consider variations around a base class and **reuse** code.
 Ex : from a Flow base class, we can create derived StokesFlow, TurbulentFlow, PotentialFlow, etc.